 PharmaCare does not automatically cover compounds intended to replace products unavailable due to a manufacturer shortage.
 When notified of a shortage, PharmaCare will first verify the shortage and expected duration of the shortage with the manufacturer.

 If a shortage is expected to last for an extended period of time, PharmaCare normally establishes a specific PIN and maximum price in PharmaNet for replacement compounds.
 Replacement compounds can then be claimed using these PINs for the duration of the shortage.
 The submission of Special Authority requests is not required if a specific PIN has been assigned.
+The PIN assigned must be in place before a claim is submitted.

-If PharmaCare has not assigned a specific PIN for a replacement compound, prior Special Authority approval is required.
+If PharmaCare has not assigned a PIN for a replacement compound, prior Special Authority approval is required.

+PharmaCare recognizes that there may be exceptional, last-resort circumstances that justify coverage of non‑benefit compounds.
 Special Authority approval is required for PharmaCare coverage of non-benefit compound prescriptions.

+Such requests are reviewed on a case-by-case basis.
+PharmaCare may approve full, partial or no coverage.
 If Special Authority coverage for a compound is approved, PharmaCare provides the pharmacy with a specific PIN that must be used when submitting the claim.

 Pharmacies are required to submit a HLTH 5425 - Compound Costing Worksheet (PDF, 521KB) for compounds that require Special Authority approval.
+A copy of the approved Compound Costing Worksheet must be retained on file with the original prescription.

-If a compound does not appear on the schedule of maximum allowable compounding fees below, PharmaCare Special Authority will review compounding costs on a case-by-case basis and determine an appropriate compounding fee.
+The maximum allowable compounding fees that PharmaCare will reimburse are specified in the table below.
+If a compound does not appear in the table below, PharmaCare Special Authority will review compounding costs on a case-by-case basis and determine an appropriate compounding fee.

 Compounding fees in excess of PharmaCare maximums—or the amount approved by Special Authority—must not be claimed in the Drug Cost field.
-Upcharges on compounding fees must be entered in the Cost Upcharge field so that the amount becomes payable by the patient or their alternate insurer.
+Upcharges on compounding fees must be entered in the Cost Upcharge field so that the amount becomes payable by the client or their alternate insurer.

-Compound | Maximum Allowable Compound Fee |
+Compound | Maximum allowable compound fee |

 Oral solutions | $20.00 |